cloudblog004/fantasticfoodies/content/en/posts/2018-easiest-way-to-make-homemade-kadai-chicken.md

 - " Red chilli powder 1 teaspoon full"
 - "1/2 teaspoon Turmeric powder"
 recipeinstructions:
-- "Wash and marinate chicken set aside with all spices &amp; curd only"
+- "Wash and marinate chicken set aside with all spices & curd only"
-- "Take oil in Kadai heat it then add the chopped onion fry till golden then add tomatoe purée if raw or tomato paste was readymade stir a little add ginger garlic paste &amp; sauté it"
+- "Take oil in Kadai heat it then add the chopped onion fry till golden then add tomatoe purée if raw or tomato paste was readymade stir a little add ginger garlic paste & sauté it"
 - "Then on low flame add in all the marinated chicken stir with light hands fry until oil separates"
 - "Then taste the spices and add in all the leftover ingredients even cream mix well"
 - "Then keep it on simmer flame until the chicken gets tender once I t’s done adjust the consistency of gravy as required better keep it medium thick gravy and ur done add some fried chasews or roughly chopped cashews"
-- "Serve it hot with rice &amp; sald, chapati etc"
+- "Serve it hot with rice & sald, chapati etc"
 - "Add a cup of if required to adjust the consistency accordingly for the gravy."
 - "Ready to serve and ENJOY!"
 categories: